| |

 A beautiful cream coloured Christmas tree collar made with chunky yarn.

-Chain Stitch
+Chain Stitches

 This stitch is how a wide variety of crochet patterns start.
 Some patterns will call it a foundation row.

 First, make a slip knot loop.
 Feed the crochet hook through the loop.
 Wrap the yarn around the hook and pull through.
 First chain stitch made.
 Confused yet?
-Here is a image to help you.
+Here is an image to help you.

 The steps needed for crocheting the chain stitch.
 A collage with two diagrams and two images.

-The tree collar pattern starts by doing the first chain loop, and then doing it 60 more times.
+The tree collar pattern starts by doing the first chain loop and then doing it 60 more times.

 Connect the long string of 60 chain stitches into a loop.
 Place your crochet hook into the first chain stitch you made, yarn over hook and pull through.
 Do it once more yarn over hook and pull through.
 Your first row is done.

-Single Crochet
+Single Crochet Stitches

 After you form the foundation chain of stitches, insert the hook through the first chain.
 Yarn over hook, pull through.
 You will now have a large loop.
-Take a pin and mark this stitch, (just so you know when your done on the very last row.)
+Take a pin and mark this stitch, (just so you know when you’re done on the very last row.)

 To start the first round of single crochet begin by inserting the crochet hook in the second space from the hook as shown.